 Distributions received from a closed-end fund can be classified as ordinary income, qualified dividends, capital gains or return of capital.
 Each different type of distribution is reported and taxed differently on your income tax return.
 Many closed-end funds show the breakout of each dividend paid on a fund's Web page.
 On the year-end Form 1099-DIV from the closed-end fund, the total return of capital paid during the year is listed under "Nondividend distributions."

 The portion of fund dividends classified as return of capital is considered to be a return of your investment in the fund.
-As a result, return of capital is not taxable income.
+As a result, return of capital in closed end funds or any other funds is not taxable income.
 If a portion of the dividends you receive from a closed-end fund are classified as return of capital, the taxes due on that income will be less than if the full dividend amount was classified as ordinary income.
 On your annual income tax return, return of capital income is non-taxable income, providing a tax advantage to the income received.